Lullaby: Philippines

 In the Philippines, the song is known as the oyayi.
 The province of Batangas has a very specialized form of lullaby known as the huluna.
 Though only composed of simple words, it is notable for being very difficult to sing, due to the lengthy melismas.
 Like many traditional songs from Spain, it is full of fioriture yet unlike many of the western type songs, it has no time signature.
+Sa Ugoy ng Duyan is a popular Filipino lullaby song composed by Lucio San Pedro with lyrics by Levi Celerio in 1948.

+Kurdistan

+In Kurdish lullaby is called Laylaye or Lawk is a prominent piece of art in Kurdish society, and mostly women and mothers sing this, which usually means the oppression and genocide of the Kurds, or a reason away from someone or homeland.

 Vietnam

 In Vietnamese, lullabies are called "bài hát ru".
 One famous Vietnamese lullaby is the song, "Ầu ơ ví dầu".
 Vietnamese lullabies are hard to sing because of their extended melismas.
 The lullabies usually include pastoral scenes of villages, bamboo bridges, rice fields, farming, and meals made by a mother.
 They usually have a melancholy tone.